Do You Struggle With Social Interactions?

 3. Gets You Out Of Your Comfort Zone With Real-World Homework

-At Jaunty, in class, you will learn how to approach people and start conversations, even if you’re feeling shy or anxious.
+Social skills classes for adults can teach you how to approach people and start conversations, even if you’re feeling shy or anxious.
 And as homework, you will be given real-world assignments to practice what you’ve learned in class.

 For example, you might be asked to go to a networking event and start up a conversation with someone new in a certain way.
 Or it could be things like stronger eye contact or making requests properly.